gjsify/doc/packages/typedoc-plugin-remote-search/README.md

 Options:
- --hostname                  [Remote Search] A domain name or IP address of the search server --noReplaceElement          [Remote Search] Do not replace the search element with a custom element for out of the box working remote search
+ --hostname                  [Remote Search] A domain name or IP address of the search server --noCompress                [Remote Search] Disables the compression of the search.json --noReplaceElement          [Remote Search] Do not replace the search element with a custom element for out of the box working remote search
  --noScript                  [Remote Search] Do not insert client-side javascript into the theme (this way the search will not work without manual adjustments)
  --port                      [Remote Search] Port of remote search server